Schema Markup – What It Is and Why You Should Use It

 As demonstrated by research from Moz, schema works well for specific content types such as recipes, events, and product pages.

-Schema tags aren’t only useful for SEO; they also give website visitors a better understanding of your content.
+Schema tags aren’t only useful for SEO and give website visitors a better understanding of your content.

 When should you use schema markup?